|Distance||2.5 miles roundtrip|

 From the parking lot, walk towards the buildings and make your way to the overlooks.
 Mere steps from your car, you can enjoy the view pictured below, which for many is the entire reason to visit this park.
 Your view will likely be even better than mine; smoke from Canadian wildfires obscured the view and unusually high water covered much of the green islands in the middle of the river.

 This scenic hike will prove to you that there is more to Iowa than farmland.
 With the many scenic views and small waterfall, this is one place you shouldn't miss.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter
+Connect with me using the social media links below and share your adventures!

 Dogs are allowed on leash.
 I wouldn't recommend doing this entire hike if you have kids due to the stair, length, and the monotony of the end of the hike, but families certainly could hike to Bridal Veil Falls and back.
 You can definitely hike here during the three warmer seasons; it's unclear which trails if any are groomed for skiing in the winter, but you'll be able to hike to the falls -- just be careful on the stairs in case they're icy.
 This is one of the more popular state parks in Iowa, so expect to see others on the hike.